The Dandy Fechters - Part 1

 by Thornie - 19:18 on 22 September 2020

 Young William Drummond Stewart, second of Sir George and Lady Catherine’s five sons, born Boxing Day 1795, was tutored at home before being sent away to Westminster School.
-Not to Eton, like his father and older brother, John; apparently his parents saw enough of his adventurous character by age 10 to agree he should go into the army and opted to defer any real expense until then.
+Not to Eton, like older brother, John; apparently his parents saw enough of his adventurous character by age 10 to agree he should go into the army and opted to defer any real expense until then.
 1

 In 1813, Sir George purchased a cornetcy for him in the 6th Dragoon Guards for £750.
 William was just 17 and had set his foot on the lowest acceptable rung of a military career, for a gentleman.